dev-seb-v/AppointmentAPP/README.md

 # AppointmentAPP
-Will need a mySql database running to use the application.
+Will need a mySQL database with seeded data to get this working.